.pro: Registrations

 As of April 2011, the domains may be registered through 44 accredited domain registrars.
 In January 2011, the number of registered domains surpassed 100,000.

-As reported in April 2010, the majority of domains are registered in the United States (42%), followed by France (24%) and Russian Federation (5%).
+As reported in April 2010, the majority of domains are registered in the United States (42%), followed by France (24%) and the Russian Federation (5%).

 A regulatory change made the .pro domain name unrestricted to all registrants starting 16 November 2015.